forem/forem/docs/tests/frontend-tests.md

 ## Running Tests in Watch Mode

-You can runthe frontend test suite in watch mode by running one of the following
+You can run frontend tests in watch mode by running one of the following
 commands:

 ```shell